azr4e1/personal-website/content/wiki/dfs-vs-bfs.md

 +++

-# DFS vs BFS

 Should you use depth first search or breadth first search?
 It depends:

-## Is the solution close to the root?
+# Is the solution close to the root?

 If you have a good reason to believe the vertex you're looking for is close to the root (where you plan to start searching) then BFS should be faster.
 Is the graph extremely wide, but not very deep (from the root)?